 - Our senior management has been briefed in our efforts on a regular basis.
-The corporate compliance committee and the Audit Committee of our Board of Directors have been briefed on our compliance efforts as appropriate. - We adopted a statement on conflict minerals; stated our commitment to comply with conflict minerals Rules in the A. O. Smith Guiding Principles and enumerated our specific supplier expectations in our Supplier Development Manual. - We implemented a risk management plan that outlines our responses to any identified risks.
-As part of our risk management plan, we contacted each direct supplier that we surveyed by electronic letter, and followed up by further emails, telephone, or other means. - We required all suppliers to utilize the CMRT version 4.0 or newer form, so we could better track supplier information, particularly with respect to smelters. - We translated all supplier communications (letters and training materials) to appropriate languages for use by our foreign operations and to facilitate their education of foreign suppliers on the Rule's requirements and our expectations. - We made conflict minerals compliance training available on our supplier web portal at no cost.
-We also provided training to our new suppliers and other suppliers upon request, to ensure they understood the Rule's requirements and responded appropriately to our requests.
-We also made our employees available to answer suppliers' questions. - We implemented a system to attempt to provide the conflict minerals information and the CMRT to every new supplier and to each existing supplier when a component was modified.
+The corporate compliance committee and the Audit Committee of our Board of Directors have been briefed on our compliance efforts as appropriate. - We adopted a statement on conflict minerals; stated our commitment to comply with conflict minerals Rules in the A. O. Smith Guiding Principles and enumerated our specific supplier expectations in our Supplier Quality Development Manual. - We implemented a risk management plan that outlines our responses to any identified risks.
+As part of our risk management plan, we contacted each direct supplier that we surveyed by electronic letter, and followed up by further emails, telephone, or other means. - We required all suppliers to utilize the CMRT version 5.11 or newer form, so we could better track supplier information, particularly with respect to smelters. - We translated all supplier communications (letters and training materials) to appropriate languages for use by our foreign operations and to facilitate their education of foreign suppliers on the Rule's requirements and our expectations. - We provided training to our new suppliers and other suppliers upon request, to ensure they understood the Rule's requirements and responded appropriately to our requests.
+We also made our employees available to answer suppliers' questions. - We implemented a system to attempt to provide the conflict minerals information and the CMRT to every new supplier and provide CMRT information to every applicable supplier as part of our annual certification process. - We incorporated conflict minerals provisions in our standard contracts. - We continued our membership in the RMI to afford us access to the latest information and input on conflict mineral matters.

-- We incorporated conflict minerals provisions in our standard contracts. - We continued our membership in the RMI to afford us access to the latest information and input on conflict mineral matters. - In our 2017 review, we found no instance where it was necessary to implement risk mitigation efforts.
-We identified three smelters that we are monitoring because they are located in Covered Countries and have not yet been RMI certified.
+• In our 2018 review, we found no instance where it was necessary to implement risk mitigation efforts.
+We identified two smelters that we are monitoring because they are located in Covered Countries and have not yet been RMI certified.
 In addition, we engaged in regular on-going risk assessment through our annual conflict minerals survey of suppliers.